Plain Crepe (1 Crepe (7 Inches Dia))

 Add Protein

-Include a source of protein such as Greek yogurt, cottage cheese, or a handful of nuts to your meal.
-This can help slow down the absorption of glucose.
+Incorporate a source of protein, such as Greek yogurt, cottage cheese, or a few slices of turkey, to help stabilize blood sugar levels.

 Incorporate Healthy Fats